workproduct/linkedinRecent/README.md

-Author:
-  Yates Holley
-  www.github.com/workproduct

-What:

 Chrome extension that sets the timeline to recent instead of top

 Install: